Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 We do not know what causes keratoconus.
 The condition may be inherited and is seen more often in people who are atopic (prone to allergies such as asthma or eczema).
 There may also be a link between people who vigorously rub their eyes and keratoconus.

-In the early stages of keratoconus, a majority of patients will note a constantly changing glasses prescription.
-This is due to the progressive change in the shape of your cornea.
-Contact lenses will be required rather than glasses once the shape of the cornea becomes irregular.
+In the early stages of keratoconus, most patients note a constantly changing glasses prescription.
+This is due to the progressive change in the shape of the cornea.
+Once the shape of the cornea becomes irregular, contact lenses will be required rather than glasses.
 In advanced cases, the cornea may develop scarring, resulting in a significant reduction in vision.

-In advanced cases, where contact lenses fail to improve vision, a corneal transplant – or a ‘graft” – may be needed.
-Most patients with keratoconus will not need a corneal transplant.
+In advanced cases, where contact lenses fail to improve vision, a corneal transplant—or a ‘graft’—may be needed.
+However, most patients with keratoconus will not need a corneal transplant.

 “Boost Protocol” Corneal Cross-Linking (CXL) is a new treatment that halts the progression of the disease.
 It is only required in patients who demonstrate ongoing changes in the shape of the cornea.
 It uses ultraviolet light and vitamin B2 (riboflavin) drops to stiffen and strengthen the cornea.
 This procedure is effective in over 90% of patients.